 3. Third-Party Certification

-Again, the DoD has until 2026 to roll out CMMC for all their contracts.
+Again, the DoD has until 2026 to roll out CMMC for all its contracts.
 Your audit might not take place until next year or even later.
 But be prepared: once the audits begin, they will happen quickly, and the requirements could grow significantly as the first audits are completed.

 Wisdom from ISO: ISO standards require an internal audit, and we highly recommend doing the same for CMMC.
 To best prepare for your final audit, perform your own audit in-house to catch existing problems.
 It’s much better to catch and fix these now, internally, than later during your final assessment.